 - Aggregating metrics around Kubernetes labels for better context

-- Tracking your running applications via service discovery as they move across hosts
+- Tracking your running applications via Autodiscovery as they move across hosts

 - All the advanced graphing and alerting features you need for production-ready infrastructure

-Datadog is built to monitor modern infrastructure and offers all these essential functionalities.
+Datadog offers all the essential functionalities for monitoring Kubernetes.
 Our Kubernetes and Docker integrations have been designed to tackle the considerable challenges of monitoring orchestrated containers, as explained in Part 1.

 This post will show you how to set up Datadog to automatically collect the key metrics discussed in Part 2 of this series.